How To Enable Cross-Platform Messaging In Your Business

 But inside your organization, when colleagues use different platforms, it’s been impossible.
 That is until Zoom’s interoperability options extended to messaging.

-This was made incredibly clear when Zoom invested in Mio in 2021.
+This was made even clearer when Zoom invested in Mio in 2021.

 Webex’s interoperability stance